jberkel/sms-backup-plus/README.md

 uninstalled SMS Backup and this initial backup won't ever be backed up to Gmail.

-👉 1.5.11 only: Before the backup starts you will have to grant "send and view" permissions for SMS.
+👉 1.5.11: Before the backup starts you will have to grant "send and view" permissions for SMS.

 ### Restoring